s-bear/jetson-tx1-imx219/README.md

       printf '[Seat:*]\nautologin-user=user\nuser-session=openbox\npam-service=lightdm-autologin\nallow-guest=false\n' > /etc/lightdm/lightdm.conf
       ```
       Note that
+         - If you haven't used openbox before, expect to be wowed by a blank gray screen after booting... try right-clicking.
          - NVidia's `apply_binaries.sh` script adds `/etc/lightdm/lightdm.conf.d/50-nvidia.conf` that sets `autologin-user=ubuntu`.
 You'll have to either delete that file or make your username `ubuntu` too.
          - `--no-install-recommends` cuts down on installing many excess packages
    1. Install a graphical web browser.
 Dillo is OK and about 5 MB (including fltk).
 QEMU throws a fit when you install it, but it works in the end.
       ```bash
       apt install dillo
       ```
    1. Install gstreamer and plugins.
-You could probably get by with fewer plugins.
+You might get by with fewer plugins.
       ```bash
       apt install --no-install-recommends gstreamer1.0-tools gstreamer1.0-plugins-base gstreamer1.0-plugins-base-apps gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly
       ```